blitss/passport-telegram-strategy/Readme.md

 using their Widget.

 This module lets you authenticate using Telegram in your Node.js applications.
-By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, Telegram authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).